allenlooplee/TryRuby/README.md

 Build and run
 =======

 To run TryRuby on Windows Phone, you'll need to build it with [Windows Phone SDK 8.0](http://dev.windows.com/en-us/develop/download-phone-sdk) or higher.
-This project is brought to reality with the help of [DLR 1.0](https://github.com/IronLanguages/dlr) and [IronRuby 1.3.1](http://ironruby.net) which is compatible with Ruby 1.9.2.
+This project is brought to reality thanks to [DLR 1.0](https://github.com/IronLanguages/dlr) and [IronRuby 1.3.1](http://ironruby.net) which is compatible with Ruby 1.9.2.
 The source code is licensed under MIT License.

 References
 =======